MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/warehouse-how-to-set-up-basic-warehouses-with-operations-areas.md

 > [!NOTE]
 >  In the following procedure, the **Bin Mandatory** setup field on location cards is selected as a precondition because that is considered the foundation for any level of warehouse management.

-## <a name="to-enable-inventory-documents-for-internal-operation-activities"></a>To enable inventory documents for internal operation activities
+## To enable inventory documents for internal operation activities

 1. Choose the ![Lightbulb that opens the Tell Me feature.](media/ui-search/search_small.png "Tell me what you want to do") icon, enter **Locations**, and then choose the related link.
 2. Open the location card you want to set up.
 3. On the **Warehouse** FastTab, select the **Require Put-away** check box to indicate that, when an inbound or internal source document with a bin code is released, an inventory put-away or an inventory movement document can be created.
 4. Select the **Require Pick** check box to indicate that when an outbound or internal source document with a bin code is created, an inventory pick or an inventory movement document must be created.

-## <a name="to-define-a-default-bin-structure-in-the-production-area"></a>To define a default bin structure in the production area
+## To define a default bin structure in the production area

 1. Choose the ![Lightbulb that opens the Tell Me feature.](media/ui-search/search_small.png "Tell me what you want to do") icon, enter **Locations**, and then choose the related link.
 2. Open the Location you want to set up.